Y2K2Anomaly/shareDocs-App/README.md

 - search any file by their name or description.

 # tools and technologies used
-  MERN, TailwindCSS, @materialUI icons, multer, vercel, render.com
+  MERN, TailwindCSS, @materialUI icons, multer, dropBox, vercel, render.com